-The quality of the programme depends on scientific construction of the curriculum, strong-enough syllabus, sincere efforts leading to skilful execution of the course of the study.
-The ultimate achievement of MCA programme of study may reflect the gaining of knowledge and skill in management area.
-Gaining of knowledge and skills in IT may help the students to get new job opportunities, upgrading their position not only in employment, but also in the society,
+The quality of the programme depends on scientific construction of the curriculum, strongenough syllabus, sincere efforts leading to skillful execution of the course of the study.
+The ultimate achievement of MA (Journalism and Mass Communication) programme of study may reflect the gaining of knowledge and skill Mass in the area.
+Gaining of knowledge and skills in Journalism & Communication may help the students to get new job opportunities, upgrading their position not only in employment, but also in the society,